 Ptosis is an odd word with a simple definition.
 Ptosis is the medical term for a drooping eyelid.
-It refers only to the upper eyelid, and if severe enough ptosis can affect the sufferer’s eyesight.
+It refers only to the upper eyelid, and if severe enough droopy eyelid can affect the sufferer’s eyesight.
 Dr. Shams is an expert in diagnosing and, if necessary, surgically repairing the eyelid to restore it to its normal postition.

 The are many causes if ptosis because the area involves the muscles, nerves, and the skin of the eyelids.
 The muscles involved are called levator muscles (think elevator) and Mullers muscle; they allow the eyelids to move up and down.
 They can weaken with age or due to injury.
 Congenitally, some people are born with weaker-than-normal eye muscles giving them ptosis as young children.

 The most common cause of ptosis is aging but it can develop earlier in long term contact lens wearers and following eye surgery or eyelid inflammation.
 Nerve damage can cause ptosis.
 One cause of nerve damage is called Horner syndrome.
 Stroke and other brain injury, spinal cord damage, and lung cancer can lead to Horner syndrome.
 Myasthenia gravis is an autoimmune disease that affects the way the muscles and the nerves communicate and can cause ptosis as well as double vision.
 Ptosis may be presenting symptom of a systemic myopathy, where muscle weakness can affect the entire body.

 Since the symptoms of ptosis are pretty straightforward — drooping of the upper eyelid — diagnosis isn’t that difficult.
 Beyond diagnosis, finding the root cause is critical to rule out an underlying neurological, neuromuscular or myopathic cause.
 In children with ptosis an eye examination is also very important, to see if the ptosis is affecting their visual development.